All tagged healing

 In this article, the author discusses the myriad of ways agricultural practices are interconnected with healing modalities.
 Using environmental justice and healing justice frameworks, the author examines how Our Mother Corn (“Native Corn”), as a Wixárika relative, prescribes and assures the health of Wixárika families.
 Drawing from ethnographic research, the author examines Wixárika communities’ views on health.
 To be healthy, Wixárika families maintain a harmonious relationship with their ancestors—including Our Mother Corn—to receive wellness from them.
 In the article, the author questions current healing frameworks and problematizes the current traditional practices.

-2021 Fall Issue - Healing
+2021 Fall Issue - What Matters in Healing?

 What processes, movements, and epistemological or physical structures make productive spaces for healing?
 How can we think about healing in a sense that moves via and past the physical, interrogating temporal ways of being throughout time, place, and space?
 How can relationality, place-based thinking, and embodied ways of knowing come together to form a collective consciousness around healing when framed as well-being, care, mindfulness and gratitude?
 Fundamentally, if anthropology and cultural studies are about paying attention to certain contexts what does the praxis of healing mean and do in varied contexts?

-2021 Spring Issue - ReBuilding
+2021 Spring Issue - What Matters in Rebuilding?

 ReBuilding relates processes of damage and restoration, loss and healing, and the never-ending making and doing of things in human lives.
 In light of the pandemic, and historical and socio-cultural issues that long pre-dated 2020, the question of how we rebuild and remake is in urgent need of consideration.
 The articles, interviews and essays in this issue encourage us to reflect on the religious and secular beliefs and practices that cohere communities as they cope, create, resist, protest and move forward.